Kahiin to Hoga: Plot summary

-Kashish begins to suspect Sujal of killing her husband and starts believing the false evidences planted against Sujal.
-With Kashish failing to realize this as a ploy against Sujal and her, Kashish begins deeply hating Sujal and wants to seek revenge and get even with Sujal.
+Kashish begins to suspect Sujal of killing her husband and starts believing the false evidence planted against Sujal.
+With Kashish failing to realize this as a ploy against Sujal and her, Kashish begins deeply hating Sujal and wants to seek revenge.
 To punish him, Kashish decides to marry Sujal and live close to him to get access to his home and business and to destroy him.
 Kashish and Sujal do not consummate their marriage after Kashish asks Sujal to give her time.
-Unaware of Kashish's hatred for him and of Kashish's intentions of not taking this Marriage seriously, Sujal respects her decision and assures her to take as much time as she needs.
+Unaware of Kashish's hatred for him and of Kashish's intentions of not taking this marriage seriously, Sujal respects her decision and assures her to take as much time as she needs.
 Kashish begins to lay many obstacles in Sujal's path personally and professionally.
 However, despite trying to hurt Sujal and as time passes by, she finds herself getting attracted towards Sujal again and is drawn to him.
 The more Kashish tries to shake her revived attraction for Sujal, the stronger she finds herself being pulled towards him.
 Much to Kashish's dismay, she finds herself fantasizing about Sujal and wanting to get close to him, whilst being torn apart by her commitment to hating Sujal and to seek revenge.
 To punish herself for thinking that way, Kashish causes a major accident to happen to Sujal and herself as a final showdown where she is ready to lose her life, if it also claims Sujal's life, thus exacting her revenge on Sujal.
-She fails the breaks of the car that Sujal and her travel in and refuses to jump out of the vehicle to save herself, despite Sujal's multiple pleas and prompting.
+She fails the breaks of the car that Sujal and she travel in and refuses to jump out of the vehicle to save herself, despite Sujal's multiple pleas and prompting.

 Sujal jumps out of the car in the nick of time, whilst the car falls down a steep cliff and erupts into flames immediately.
-Sujal is devastated and believes he has lost Kashish, but finds relief upon he sees her lying unconscious yet deeply wounded close to the bottom of the cliff.
-Eventually a badly wounded Sujal, saves the life of a seriously wounded and unconscious Kashish.
+Sujal is devastated and believes he has lost Kashish, but finds relief after he sees her lying unconscious yet deeply wounded close to the bottom of the cliff.
+Eventually a badly wounded Sujal saves the life of a seriously wounded and unconscious Kashish.
 In the process of Sujal saving Kashish's life, Sujal ends up with deep abrasive wounds himself.
 Kashish and Sujal survive the deadly ordeal.
 When recovering from the accident, Kashish stumbles upon Sujal's diary and learns of Sujal's intense love for her and learns from everyone around her of Sujal's valiant efforts to save her life, while risking his.
 Kashish feels guilty, is moved and breaks down upon seeing Sujal's wounds.
 When Kashish sees Sujal nursing to his deep wounds, she offers to aid him.
 Upon seeing Sujal's wounds that he obtained whilst saving her life, Kashish breaks down in a perplexed Sujal's arms.
-Kashish and Sujal consummate their Marriage.
-Kashish later regrets her letting her emotions and love for Sujal come in the way of her extracting her vengeance from him.
+Kashish and Sujal consummate their marriage.
+Kashish later regrets letting her emotions and love for Sujal come in the way of her extracting her vengeance.